 Ava gave this watch to Frank Sinatra around 1960, years after their divorce was final.
 It is inscribed: “To Frank and desert nights, Ava” and possibly alludes to his home and their time together in Palm Springs.
 The watch is a part of the Ava Gardner Museum’s collection and is currently on view in the Frank and Ava Exhibit.

 That the two always felt love for each other is no secret.
 Frank remarried twice but continued to stay in touch with Ava until her death.
 According to Ava’s sister Bappie, Frank sent Ava a huge bouquet of flowers every year on her birthday.
-Grabtown Girl, a biography of Ava's life, shares Bappie’s recollection that “after the flowers faded and died, Ava left them in their special place on her dresser until a fresh bouquet arrived on the following Christmas Eve.”
+Grabtown Girl, a book about Ava's childhood and ties to North Carolina, shares Bappie’s recollection that “after the flowers faded and died, Ava left them in their special place on her dresser until a fresh bouquet arrived on the following Christmas Eve.”
 Frank did not attend Ava's funeral in 1990 for concerns over a media frenzy, but he did send flowers and a simple note that read, “All my love, Francis.”

 This sprig of eucalyptus is from the large floral arrangement Frank Sinatra sent to Ava Gardner’s funeral.
 It was retrieved by a fan who gave it to Ava’s sister.
 It is now in the collection of the Ava Gardner Museum.